johnsonjo4531/unpkg_get/readme.md

 ```

 generally it will pull down the files that work and even the files
-that errored into a `./deno_modules` folder which the subpath `./deno_modules/deps/https/unpkg.com`
+that errored into a `./deno_modules` folder for which the subpath `./deno_modules/deps/https/unpkg.com`
 will get copied to the `./unpkg.com` folder.
-Usually the file will error because you haven't specified
+Usually the `unpkg_get` script will error because you haven't specified
 all the bare imports (which are non-relative imports where relative imports are imports which start
 with `.`, `./`, or `../`) in your import maps.